 The proportion of Māori and Pacific Island people enrolled with Comprehensive Care is low compared with national figures, although consistent with our region’s ethnic profile.

 The largest ethnic group in our region is European.
-The Asian population percentage is significantly larger than the New Zealand population.
+The Asian population percentage is significantly larger than that in the New Zealand population as a whole.

 Our region’s population is represented across the socio–economic spectrum.
 A large proportion of the population are comparatively well off.
 A significant proportion are less well off, in income quintiles 4 and 5, and more likely to be Māori, Pacific and new migrants, including refugees.